This road trip scavenger hunt is the perfect way to build some memories and add some fun to your next family travel adventure.

 You’ll definitely want to add it to your arsenal of road trip boredom busters.

-Before your next long car ride, grab this printable scavenger hunt for your family and see who can find the most items.
+Before your next long car trip, grab this printable game for your family and see who can find the most items.

 While playing, kids will need to check the list of items for things like: